|

 carrots then cut into larger than normal chunks.
 Click on the picture to

 enlarge it for an idea of how big to chop the vegetables.
-Irish Stew is

-a rustic menu and part of it's charm is that the ingredients are kept in
+a rustic menu and part of its charm is that the ingredients are kept in

 large chunks.
 Saves on preparation time as well! |